rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 5.21.35 Place names that are grammatically inseparable parts of other elements

-<a name="5.21.35.1">5.21.35.1</a> If the Place of publication appears only as a grammatically inseparable part of another element and is transcribed there, supply the place of publication in square brackets (see [5.2.34.3](/DCRMR/ppdm/Publication-statement/#5.2.34.3)).
+<a name="5.21.35.1">5.21.35.1</a> If the place name appears only as a grammatically inseparable part of another element and is transcribed there, supply the Place of publication in square brackets (see [5.2.34.3](/DCRMR/ppdm/Publication-statement/#5.2.34.3)).
 Use a modern form of the name in the language of the cataloging agency.

 >Example:
 >Place of publication: <CITE>[Simmern]</CITE>